libre-tuts/nuxtailify/README.md

 # NuxTailify

+## About

-> This Nuxt Starter Project Utilizes Vuetify In Conjuction with Tailwind CSS.
+> A Nuxt Starter Project Utilizes Vuetify In Conjuction with Tailwind CSS.

 > Vuetify Uses Ala Cart Mode with Vuetify Loader Which Load Components On Demand Together With All Its Dependancy and CSS Styling.